mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 "The floor is good," he replied, simply wanting to rest.

 Once hae feet hit the floor of their home, Linyu fetched a pillow and blanket and placed them on the floor next to the bed.
-Kipnu graciously settled into the corner that Linyu had set for him and removed his foot wrappings, feeling his bare feet hit the dry clay ground – oddly warm for such a cold place.
-He listened as Casra's voice mulled over the walls in a soft hum, painted them with a melody that spoke as if music itself was a language; like a poem that Linyu had heard countless times before, that Kipnu didn't need to.
+Kipnu graciously settled into the corner that Linyu had set for him and removed his foot wrappings, feeling his bare feet hit the dry clay below him – oddly warm for such a cold place.
+He listened as Casra's voice mulled over the walls in a soft hum, painted them with a melody that spoke as if music itself was a language; like a familiar poem that Linyu had heard countless times before, that Kipnu didn't need to.

 <!--
 Casra looked at him admiringly, as if to wonder how such a good heart could be sent to such a miserable place.
 But thi remembered that all people have a dark side, including herself. -->